 That’s it!
 Once your site is compatible with all the above guidelines, then apply for an AdSense account.
 The AdSense approval process takes up to 7 days in most cases.
 Your application approved?
 Congratulations, thumbs up Warrior, you deserve this!

 Still not getting approval?
 There might be some reason behind this.
-Let me know in the comment section.
+Please read the approval FAQs and let me know in the comment section.
 I’ll be more than happy to assist you.
-Let’s solve your problem together.

 AdSense Approval FAQs

 There are so many questions playing in the reader’s mind regarding AdSense approval, they want to know why they may not have been approved to use Google AdSense.
-That’s why, I’ve put together some FAQs (Frequently Asked Questions) below, which includes most discussed approval questions.
+That’s why, I’ve put together some FAQs (Frequently Asked Questions) below, which include the most discussed approval questions.

 How Much Traffic Do I Need?